twistlock/sa-hunter/README.md

 # sa-hunter
-Correlates Kubernetees serviceaccounts, pods and nodes to the roles and clusterroles that grant them permissions.
+Correlates Kubernetes serviceaccounts, pods and nodes to the roles and clusterroles that are binded to them and grant them permissions.

 For clusters hosted on managed Kubernetes services, `sa-hunter` also identifies serviceaccount annotations that assign cloud provider IAM entities to Kubernetes serviceaccounts.
 Currently supports EKS and GKE.